Source code for ocr_stringdist.levenshtein

 [docs] @classmethod def unweighted(cls) -> WeightedLevenshtein: """Creates an instance with all operations having equal cost of 1.0.""" return cls(substitution_costs={}, insertion_costs={}, deletion_costs={})

-[docs] def distance(self, s1: str, s2: str) -> float: """Calculates the weighted Levenshtein distance between two strings.""" return _weighted_levenshtein_distance(s1, s2, **self.__dict__) # type: ignore[no-any-return]
+[docs] def distance(self, s1: str, s2: str) -> float: """Calculates the weighted Levenshtein distance between two strings.""" return self._get_calculator().distance(s1, s2) # type: ignore[no-any-return]

-[docs] def explain(self, s1: str, s2: str, filter_matches: bool = True) -> list[EditOperation]: """ Returns the list of edit operations to transform s1 into s2. :param s1: First string (interpreted as the string read via OCR) :param s2: Second string (interpreted as the target string) :param filter_matches: If True, 'match' operations are excluded from the result. :return: List of :class:`EditOperation` instances. """ raw_path = _explain_weighted_levenshtein_distance(s1, s2, **self.__dict__) parsed_path = [EditOperation(*op) for op in raw_path] if filter_matches: return list(filter(lambda op: op.op_type != "match", parsed_path)) return parsed_path
+[docs] def explain(self, s1: str, s2: str, filter_matches: bool = True) -> list[EditOperation]: """ Returns the list of edit operations to transform s1 into s2. :param s1: First string (interpreted as the string read via OCR) :param s2: Second string (interpreted as the target string) :param filter_matches: If True, 'match' operations are excluded from the result. :return: List of :class:`EditOperation` instances. """ raw_path = self._get_calculator().explain(s1, s2) parsed_path = [EditOperation(*op) for op in raw_path] if filter_matches: return list(filter(lambda op: op.op_type != "match", parsed_path)) return parsed_path

-[docs] def batch_distance(self, s: str, candidates: list[str]) -> list[float]: """Calculates distances between a string and a list of candidates.""" return _batch_weighted_levenshtein_distance(s, candidates, **self.__dict__) # type: ignore[no-any-return]
+[docs] def batch_distance(self, s: str, candidates: list[str]) -> list[float]: """Calculates distances between a string and a list of candidates.""" return self._get_calculator().batch_distance(s, candidates) # type: ignore[no-any-return]

 [docs] @classmethod def learn_from(cls, pairs: Iterable[tuple[str, str]]) -> WeightedLevenshtein: """ Creates an instance by learning costs from a dataset of (OCR, ground truth) string pairs.
 For more advanced learning configuration, see the :class:`ocr_stringdist.learner.CostLearner` class. :param pairs: An iterable of (ocr_string, ground_truth_string) tuples.
 Correct pairs are not intended to be filtered; they are needed to learn well-aligned costs. :return: A new `WeightedLevenshtein` instance with the learned costs.
 Example:: from ocr_stringdist import WeightedLevenshtein training_data = [ ("8N234", "BN234"), # read '8' instead of 'B' ("BJK18", "BJK18"), # correct ("ABC0.", "ABC0"), # extra '.' ] wl = WeightedLevenshtein.learn_from(training_data) print(wl.substitution_costs) # learned cost for substituting '8' with 'B' print(wl.deletion_costs) # learned cost for deleting '.' """ from .learner import CostLearner return CostLearner().fit(pairs)

-def __eq__(self, other: object) -> bool: if not isinstance(other, WeightedLevenshtein): return NotImplemented return ( self.substitution_costs == other.substitution_costs and self.insertion_costs == other.insertion_costs and self.deletion_costs == other.deletion_costs and self.symmetric_substitution == other.symmetric_substitution and self.default_substitution_cost == other.default_substitution_cost and self.default_insertion_cost == other.default_insertion_cost and self.default_deletion_cost == other.default_deletion_cost )
+def __repr__(self) -> str: return ( f"{type(self).__name__}(" f"substitution_costs={dict(self._substitution_costs)!r}, " f"insertion_costs={dict(self._insertion_costs)!r}, " f"deletion_costs={dict(self._deletion_costs)!r}, " f"symmetric_substitution={self._symmetric_substitution!r}, " f"default_substitution_cost={self._default_substitution_cost!r}, " f"default_insertion_cost={self._default_insertion_cost!r}, " f"default_deletion_cost={self._default_deletion_cost!r})" ) def __str__(self) -> str: return ( f"{type(self).__name__}(" f"substitution_costs=<{len(self._substitution_costs)} entries>, " f"insertion_costs=<{len(self._insertion_costs)} entries>, " f"deletion_costs=<{len(self._deletion_costs)} entries>, " f"symmetric_substitution={self._symmetric_substitution}, " f"default_substitution_cost={self._default_substitution_cost}, " f"default_insertion_cost={self._default_insertion_cost}, " f"default_deletion_cost={self._default_deletion_cost})" ) def __eq__(self, other: object) -> bool: if not isinstance(other, WeightedLevenshtein): return NotImplemented return ( self.substitution_costs == other.substitution_costs and self.insertion_costs == other.insertion_costs and self.deletion_costs == other.deletion_costs and self.symmetric_substitution == other.symmetric_substitution and self.default_substitution_cost == other.default_substitution_cost and self.default_insertion_cost == other.default_insertion_cost and self.default_deletion_cost == other.default_deletion_cost )

 [docs] def to_dict(self) -> dict[str, Any]: """ Serializes the instance's configuration to a dictionary.
 The result can be written to, say, JSON.
 For the counterpart, see :meth:`WeightedLevenshtein.from_dict`. """ # Convert tuple keys to a list of lists/objects for broader compatibility (e.g., JSON) sub_costs_serializable = [ {"from": k[0], "to": k[1], "cost": v} for k, v in self.substitution_costs.items() ] return { "substitution_costs": sub_costs_serializable, "insertion_costs": self.insertion_costs, "deletion_costs": self.deletion_costs, "symmetric_substitution": self.symmetric_substitution, "default_substitution_cost": self.default_substitution_cost, "default_insertion_cost": self.default_insertion_cost, "default_deletion_cost": self.default_deletion_cost, }

 [docs] @classmethod def from_dict(cls, data: dict[str, Any]) -> WeightedLevenshtein: """ Deserialize from a dictionary.
-For the counterpart, see :meth:`WeightedLevenshtein.to_dict`. :param data: A dictionary with (not necessarily all of) the following keys: - "substitution_costs": {"from": str, "to": str, "cost": float} - "substitution_costs": dict[str, float] - "deletion_costs": dict[str, float] - "symmetric_substitution": bool - "default_substitution_cost": float - "default_insertion_cost": float - "default_deletion_cost": float """ # Convert the list of substitution costs back to the required dict format sub_costs: dict[tuple[str, str], float] = { (item["from"], item["to"]): item["cost"] for item in data.get("substitution_costs", {}) } return cls( substitution_costs=sub_costs, insertion_costs=data.get("insertion_costs"), deletion_costs=data.get("deletion_costs"), symmetric_substitution=data.get("symmetric_substitution", True), default_substitution_cost=data.get("default_substitution_cost", 1.0), default_insertion_cost=data.get("default_insertion_cost", 1.0), default_deletion_cost=data.get("default_deletion_cost", 1.0), )
+For the counterpart, see :meth:`WeightedLevenshtein.to_dict`. :param data: A dictionary with (not necessarily all of) the following keys: - "substitution_costs": {"from": str, "to": str, "cost": float} - "insertion_costs": dict[str, float] - "deletion_costs": dict[str, float] - "symmetric_substitution": bool - "default_substitution_cost": float - "default_insertion_cost": float - "default_deletion_cost": float """ # Convert the list of substitution costs back to the required dict format sub_costs: dict[tuple[str, str], float] = { (item["from"], item["to"]): item["cost"] for item in data.get("substitution_costs", {}) } return cls( substitution_costs=sub_costs, insertion_costs=data.get("insertion_costs"), deletion_costs=data.get("deletion_costs"), symmetric_substitution=data.get("symmetric_substitution", True), default_substitution_cost=data.get("default_substitution_cost", 1.0), default_insertion_cost=data.get("default_insertion_cost", 1.0), default_deletion_cost=data.get("default_deletion_cost", 1.0), )